Gunplay Wrongful Death Verdict

 Estate of Tyler Baker v.
 Croslin, Multnomah County Case No. 1106-07278

 Croslin argued that he did not “provide” alcohol to a visibly-intoxicated Smith.
-Croslin argued that Smith only consumed a small quantity of hosted alcohol before beginning to drink his own beverages and those supplied by Baker.
+Croslin claimed that Smith only consumed a small quantity of hosted alcohol before beginning to drink his own beverages and those supplied by Baker.

 Plaintiff’s Counsel – Jan Kitchel